girlscript/winter-of-contributing/Java/Varargs/Varargs_And_Ambiguity/Varargs_And_Ambiguity.md

 ```
 public class varargs
 {
-    static int sum(int a ,int b,int c)  //function to add two variable a and b
+    static int sum(int a ,int b,int c)  //function to add three variable a and b and c
     {
         return a+b+c;
     }